kata-ai/kata-platform-docs/docs/channels/slack.md

 ![Request URL](./images/slack/setwebhook.png)

-Expand the "Subscribe to bot events" then add selected User Event like in the below image
+Expand the "Subscribe to bot events" then add selected User Event like in the below image.

 ![Subscribe bot events](./images/slack/final.png)

-Now you can search for your bot in your slack Workspace
+Now you can search for your bot in your slack Workspace.

 ![Workspace Search](./images/slack/bot_deployed.png)